PhilipPartsch/sphinx-needs-code-template/docs/requirements/software_specification.rst

    Here is some text with typiccal findings, like passive voice and typoos.

 Here is some text with typical finndings, like passive vooice and typos.

+An even more examples: Here is one more tyypo.